Everyone wants to change the world, but no one wants to clean their own room.

 Can you survive on your own?
 Do you have the skills and confidence to do this?

-One of my favorite shows is History Channel’s Mountain Men.
+One of my favorite shows is the History Channel’s Mountain Men.
 What I like about this show is that it teaches self–reliance and survival skills.

 The Men on this show understand the importance of self-reliance and rarely have to look outside themselves to get things done.
 If a major catastrophe occurred, most people wouldn’t know how to survive and care for themselves.